Sara McMann: Wrestling

-McMann started wrestling at the age of 14 in Marion, North Carolina at McDowell High School.
-She is the first American woman in history to receive a silver medal in Olympic wrestling, which she won at the 2004 Summer Olympics in Athens, Greece.
-McMann won silver medal in the 2003 world championships and a bronze medal in the 2005 and 2007 world championships n the Women's Freestyle 63 kg or 138.75 lb weight class.
+McMann started wrestling at the age of 14 at McDowell High School in Marion, North Carolina.
+She is the first American woman in history to win a medal in Olympic wrestling, earning a silver medal at the 2004 Summer Olympics.
+McMann won a silver medal at the 2003 World Championships and a bronze medal at the 2005 and 2007 World Championships in women's freestyle 63 kg or 138.75 lb weight class.

 In 2022, McMann was inducted to the National Wrestling Hall of Fame as a Distinguished Member.

 Mixed martial arts career

 McMann announced in late 2010 that she had signed a three-fight contract with Strikeforce.
 She planned to fight at 135 pounds.
 However, she did not sign on with the promotion due to an extension clause in the contract.

 McMann was first scheduled to make her professional mixed martial arts debut on November 14, 2010 in Jamaica, but the event was cancelled due to safety problems with the cage.

 She then had more fights fall apart after opponents backed out, including a scheduled April 30, 2011 fight against Mariah Johnson.

 On May 28, 2011, McMann made her pro MMA debut at Universal Cage Combat: Revolution.
 She defeated Christina Marks by submission in the first round.

 McMann faced fellow Olympian Julie Malenfant at Blackeye Promotions 4 on June 17, 2011.
 McMann defeated Malenfant by TKO early in the first round.

 McMann faced Tonya Evinger at Titan Fighting Championships 19 on July 29, 2011.
 The fight served as the co-main event.
 McMann defeated Evinger by unanimous decision.